BonnaireB/Assignments/README.md

 ### Running the program

 1. Clone this repository
-2. Open a terminal in the Assignment folder
+2. Open a terminal at the root of the project
 3. Run the following command :
 ```
 python3 "Task 4/task_four.py"